Defri Rizki

-Defri Rizki (born 10 December 1988) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Liga Nusantara club PSGC Ciamis.
+Defri Rizki (born 10 December 1988) is an Indonesian professional footballer who plays as a winger or attacking midfielder.
 Previously, he has played for Persija Jakarta, Semen Padang, Mitra Kukar and PSPS Pekanbaru.
 He was born in Takengon.

 Club career

 He previously played for Persiraja Banda Aceh.
 On January 5, 2013, he signed with Persija Jakarta.
 On November 12, 2014, he signed a pre-contract with Barito Putera but later decided to sign a contract with Mitra Kukar.
 In February 2016 he signed a year Contract with Semen Padang FC.
 In 2018, he rejoined his former club Persiraja Banda Aceh to play in Liga 2.